davestewart/davestewart-content/content/work/finsbury/index.md

 #### Front end

+This ended up being one of those classic project which had hidden layers of complexity.

-The front end was reasonably straightforward.
-We worked closely with both the end users and Finsbury's Principle Data Scientists to engineer the correct search criteria, delivering a simple but effective search end-user search experience.
+We worked closely with both the end users and Finsbury's Principle Data Scientists to engineer the correct search criteria, ultimetely delivering a simple but effective end-user search experience.

 ## Links